Covered Calls for a Living? Selling a Dream

 Covered Calls as an Investment Strategy

 There are a lot of gurus out there that tout various versions of covered call strategies for monthly income.
-Some even claim to live solely off the income they generate from selling covered calls against stocks already in their portfolio.
+Some even claim to live solely off selling covered calls for monthly income against stocks already in their portfolio.
 It’s a great sales pitch, but it rarely plays out as nicely as described.

 Luckily the concept is not complicated, so I don’t have to spend too much time creating filler material with payout charts and other diagrams like most of the resources out there do.
 In a nutshell, a covered call, or buy-write strategy is to buy 100 shares of a stock and then sell a call option derivative against those shares.
 If the stock price is above the call option strike price at expiration, the shares will be called away.

 A covered call means that the call option is covered by the stock so that once the stock crosses above the call option strike price, your position becomes flat and you will not make or lose money as the stock rises.
 This is in contrast to a naked short call option where you are on the hook for each incremental dollar that the underlying stock price rises.

 You get to keep the option premium whether you are called out or not and that is the goal of the strategy: sell as much premium as you can, and hope to keep the stock.

 PRO-TIP: Get a 4.95% APY savings account at FDIC insured CIT

 The investopedia page has a more in-depth description of the covered call trade if you need more detail.

 First ask yourself why you own the stock.
 Are you hoping for capital appreciation or yield?
 Or are you just trying to find any stock where you can consistently sell covered calls on?